notvivi/Linux-Autoconfig/README.md

 - python 3.10.0 and more
 - pyinstaller and paramiko

-## How to download pyinstaller and paramiko
+## How to install pyinstaller and paramiko
 1. Open terminal
 2. Copy `pip install pyinstaller` and paste it into terminal, press enter
 3. Copy `pip install paramiko` and paste it into terminal, press enter